May 1, 2020 – COVID dreams

-Today I adjust my focus and stop waiting to go back to the office.
-I stop waiting for any previous “normal” behaviors or habits to return.
-I start another round of masks to donate, and expect to make my 400th mask this weekend.
+Today I stop waiting to go back to the office.
+I stop waiting for any “normal” behaviors to return.
+I start another round of masks, and expect to make my 400th mask this weekend.

 At 8:30 PM, there’s a knock on my door.
 It’s dark but the profile looks like my youngest brother.
 But when I open the door, it’s a young homeless man, holding a Home Depot bucket, and asks in halting English if I can fill it with hot water so he can take a shower.
 Neither of us are wearing masks and we’re not socially distanced because I can barely hear him.
 I take his bucket to my bathroom, where I rinse it out in the tub and fill it with hot water, and return it to him with a bar of soap.
 After he leaves, I scrub and disinfect my tub and wash my hands twice, and highlight this entry in my log in case I’m sick 2 weeks from now.

 Trump demands that churches open today as “essential businesses” and threatens to override governors, raising 10th Amendment questions.
 I guess he’s still unhappy that churches were closed for Easter.
 He announced that flags be flown at half mast for the next 3 days to honor those who have died from COVID-19.
 If I had a flag, I’d be flying it upside down.

 George Floyd was killed today, strangled under the knee of one of three arresting officers in Minneapolis.
 The horrific event was captured on a bystander’s cell phone and dominates the news cycle today.